approov/quickstart-ionic-advancedhttp/SHAPES-EXAMPLE.md

 If you don't get a valid shape then there are some things you can try.
 Remember this may be because the device you are using has some characteristics that cause rejection for the currently set [Security Policy](https://approov.io/docs/latest/approov-usage-documentation/#security-policies) on your account:

-* Ensure that the version of the app you are running is exactly the one you registered with Approov.
-Also, if you are running the app from a debugger then valid tokens are not issued.
+* Ensure that the version of the app you are running is signed with the correct certificate.
 * On Android, look at the [`logcat`](https://developer.android.com/studio/command-line/logcat) output from the device.
 You can see the specific Approov output using `adb logcat | grep ApproovService`.
 This will show lines including the loggable form of any tokens obtained by the app.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity and find out any reason for a failure.
 * On iOS, look at the console output from the device using the [Console](https://support.apple.com/en-gb/guide/console/welcome/mac) app from MacOS.
 This provides console output for a connected simulator or physical device.
 Select the device and search for `ApproovService` to obtain specific logging related to Approov.
 This will show lines including the loggable form of any tokens obtained by the app.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity and find out any reason for a failure.
-* Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during initial development to directly see why the device is not being issued with a valid token.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
-* You can use a debugger, simulator or emulator and get valid Approov tokens on a specific device by ensuring it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
-As a shortcut, when you are first setting up, you can add a [device security policy](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) using the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
+* You can use a debugger or emulator/simulator and get valid Approov tokens on a specific device by ensuring you are [forcing a device ID to pass](https://approov.io/docs/latest/approov-usage-documentation/#forcing-a-device-id-to-pass).
+As a shortcut, you can use the `latest` as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.

 ## SHAPES APP WITH SECRETS PROTECTION